PaulModaley/guitarstore/README.md

 * The ability for the store owner to edit and delete categories without having to access Django's admin panel.
 * A 'Confirm to delete' modal, allowing the store owner to confirm deletion of a product.or category in order to avoid accidental deletion.
 * A 'Register' modal to encourage non-registered users to open an account.
+* The ability to create custom wishlist names so that the user may create wishlists based on a product type or around seasonality (e.g. a Christmas wishlist)

 [Back to Top](#legato-music)